Constitution of Costa Rica: Title XI - The Judiciary

 Regulates the judiciary.
 The Supreme Court justices are appointed by the Legislature for periods of eight years and reelected automatically for equal periods unless otherwise decided by two thirds of Deputies.
 For the performance of the judiciary is required by law degree and have served the profession for ten years at least.

 Title XII

 Refers to the municipal system.
 It keeps the division into provinces, cantons and districts.
 In each canton there is a Municipality, popularly elected every four years.
 Municipal corporations are autonomous.

 Title XIII

 Deals with the Treasury and regulates the issuance and execution of budgets and functions of the Comptroller General of the Republic and the National Treasury.

 Title XIV

-Regulates the independent institutions that are independent in governance and administration.
-These include state banks, insurance institutions estatatales and new bodies set up by the Legislative Assembly by vote of at least two thirds of its members.
+It regulates the independent institutions that are independent in governance and administration.
+These include state banks, state insurance institutions and new bodies set up by the Legislative Assembly by a vote of at least two-thirds of its members.